 Challenges of Getting a Small Business Loan

 A small business loan is money borrowed from a financial institution by an entrepreneur to start, run, or expand a small business.
 While it might sound simple in theory to stop by your bank or credit union and fill out a small business loan application, the reality is that over four in five small business owners are denied financing from banks big and small by 2020 estimates.
-Further, amid the COVID-19 pandemic, 40% of applicants for the Paycheck Protection Program and 90% of applicants for the Economic Injury Disaster Loan program have yet to receive their loan proceeds.
+Further, 40% of applicants for the Paycheck Protection Program and 90% of applicants for the Economic Injury Disaster Loan program have yet to receive their loan proceeds.

 The difficulty in getting approved for a loan stems from a variety of unique challenges facing small business owners that go beyond the prevailing economic climate.
 With just a little insight, though, you can identify the unique issues that make it hard to get a small business loan, ways to overcome them, and alternative sources of funding to successfully finance your venture.